+During 2022/23, the Council adopted a new Risk Management Policy and Strategic Risk Register.
 The Risk Management Framework is in place to ensure that risks to the Council in achieving its strategic objectives, both at a corporate and service level, are more consciously identified, assessed and managed.
 It aligns risk with existing arrangements, in particular the performance management framework with an assessment of risk forming part of the Service Planning processes.
-Further work is planned for 2022/23 on Risk Management to consider whether improvements can be made to the Council's approach to risk management; this will include a fundamental refresh of the Council's Strategic Risk Register.